0

 Restorations on the church were carried out in 2009, which included the replacement of the original 1860 organ.
 The contract for the construction of the new organ was given to Metzler in Dietikon.
 The new organ, which features 37 stops and 2294 pipes, was returned to ist original 1905 location at the front of the church, having previously been moved during renovation carried out during 1969–70.
 Restoration was also carried out on the "Angel Window", which was to be returned to the North gallery, as well as the painting of the vault.

-Text imported from Wikipedia article "St. Paul's Church, Bern" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "St. Paul''s Church, Bern" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants